 Group facilitation is a generalist role.
 Often facilitators are called to help with a decision-making process or to moderate discussions at an event.
 Needs for extensive and specific group work might be better met by consultants with specific skillsets, such as mediators to help with conflict resolution.
 As consultants, facilitators take a leadership role in a meeting without having a conflict of interest, without a personal stake or involvement in the issues discussed, and without decision-making power over the group members.
-The following list describes how a facilitator can benefit your group discussion.
+The following list describes how a group facilitator can benefit your group discussion.
 This description can also be used to help a group that is using its own members as facilitators.

 - Sets the pace by mentioning set timeframes for discussing specific topics, redirects if discussion gets more detailed than is useful

 - Keeps track of time, such as by suggesting when to have a “bio break”

 - Suggests break-out groups for a set amount of time

 - Closes the group, which could take the form of an evaluation; the facilitator might name instances of desired group behaviors, in order to promote them, such as cooperation, mutual trust, constructive disagreement, and encouragement

 - Ensures that all are clear about the meeting’s purpose and agenda items

 - Re-focuses the group if it strays from the process agreed on for the meeting or if members are unfamiliar with the process

 - Balances group input, ensuring that all viewpoints are heard, by drawing out less talkative members and making sure the most talkative don’t dominate